umbraco/UmbracoCMSDocs/Articles/Setup/Install/install-umbraco-with-templates.md

 To get **help** on a project template with `dotnet new` run the following command:
 `dotnet new umbraco -h`

+From that command's output, you will get a better understanding of what are the default template options, as well as those command-line flags specific to Umbraco that you can use (as seen below):
 ```none
 Usage: new [options]